The Bankrate promise

 In the world of credit scoring, credit utilization is one of the most important factors.
-In fact, this factor is second only to payment history in importance to your FICO score weighing in at 30% of your FICO score and it also is considered “highly influential” to your VantageScore.
+In fact, this factor is second only to payment history in importance to your FICO score (weighing in at 30 percent) and it’s also considered “highly influential” to your VantageScore.

 It’s critical to keep your credit utilization ratio low, but how low is often a mystery to consumers.
 Let’s dive into this key scoring factor and discuss how it affects your credit.